brlin-tw/common-gitattributes/README.md

-# The Commons Gitattributes Template
+# The Common Gitattributes Templates

 Provides easy to incorporate Gitattributes file